Interval arithmetic: Implementations

 There are many software packages that permit the development of numerical applications using interval arithmetic.
 These are usually provided in the form of program libraries.
 There are also C++ and Fortran compilers that handle interval data types and suitable operations as a language extension, so interval arithmetic is supported directly.

-Since 1967, Extensions for Scientific Computation (XSC) have been developed in the University of Karlsruhe for various programming languages, such as C++, Fortran and Pascal.
+Since 1967, Extensions for Scientific Computation (XSC) have been developed in the University of Karlsruhe for various programming languages, such as C++, Fortran, and Pascal.
 The first platform was a Zuse Z23, for which a new interval data type with appropriate elementary operators was made available.
 There followed in 1976, Pascal-SC, a Pascal variant on a Zilog Z80 that it made possible to create fast, complicated routines for automated result verification.
 Then came the Fortran 77-based ACRITH-XSC for the System/370 architecture (FORTRAN-SC), which was later delivered by IBM.
 Starting from 1991 one could produce code for C compilers with Pascal-XSC; a year later the C++ class library supported C-XSC on many different computer systems.
 In 1997, all XSC variants were made available under the GNU General Public License.
-At the beginning of 2000 C-XSC 2.0 was released under the leadership of the working group for scientific computation at the Bergische University of Wuppertal to correspond to the improved C++ standard.
+At the beginning of 2000, C-XSC 2.0 was released under the leadership of the working group for scientific computation at the Bergische University of Wuppertal to correspond to the improved C++ standard.

-Another C++-class library was created in 1993 at the Hamburg University of Technology called Profil/BIAS (Programmer's Runtime Optimized Fast Interval Library, Basic Interval Arithmetic), which made the usual interval operations more user friendly.
-It emphasized the efficient use of hardware, portability and independence of a particular presentation of intervals.
+Another C++-class library was created in 1993 at the Hamburg University of Technology called Profil/BIAS (Programmer's Runtime Optimized Fast Interval Library, Basic Interval Arithmetic), which made the usual interval operations more user-friendly.
+It emphasized the efficient use of hardware, portability, and independence of a particular presentation of intervals.

 The Boost collection of C++ libraries contains a template class for intervals.
 Its authors are aiming to have interval arithmetic in the standard C++ language.

 The Frink programming language has an implementation of interval arithmetic that handles arbitrary-precision numbers.
 Programs written in Frink can use intervals without rewriting or recompilation.

 GAOL is another C++ interval arithmetic library that is unique in that it offers the relational interval operators used in interval constraint programming.

 The Moore library is an efficient implementation of interval arithmetic in C++.
 It provides intervals with endpoints of arbitrary precision and is based on the concepts feature of C++.

 The Julia programming language has an implementation of interval arithmetics along with high-level features, such as root-finding (for both real and complex-valued functions) and interval constraint programming, via the ValidatedNumerics.jl package.

-In addition, computer algebra systems, such as FriCAS, Mathematica, Maple, Maxima (software) and MuPAD, can handle intervals.
-A Matlab extension Intlab builds on BLAS routines, and the Toolbox b4m makes a Profil/BIAS interface.
-Moreover, the Software Euler Math Toolbox includes an interval arithmetic.
+In addition, computer algebra systems, such as Euler Mathematical Toolbox, FriCAS, Maple, Mathematica, Maxima and MuPAD, can handle intervals.
+A Matlab extension Intlab builds on BLAS routines, and the toolbox b4m makes a Profil/BIAS interface.

 A library for the functional language OCaml was written in assembly language and C.

+MPFI is a library for arbitrary precision interval arithmetic; it is written in C and is based on MPFR.